gabolaev/secret-dj/game_rules.md

-# Music Guessing Game: Rules & Restrictions
+# Guess the DJ: Rules & Restrictions

 ## Game Overview
 - The game is a real-time, multiplayer music guessing competition.